dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_7.md

 ## Forward analysis of LCS

-To have more efficient analysis of LCS people have looked at representation of downward-closed sets for LCS.
+To have a more efficient analysis of LCS people have looked at representations of downward-closed sets for LCS.

 ### Regular expressions